 |Total Estimated Initial Investment||$604,260 – $1,962,100|

-In conclusion, you cannot currently open an In-n-Out franchise, and In-n-Out ownership does not plan to make the stores franchised anytime soon.
-The company remains privately held and does not disclose financial information, making it difficult to estimate the costs associated with opening a franchise as well as revenues and costs associated with the daily operations of an individual In-n-Out store.
-Nevertheless, the company remains one of the highest-rated burger brands in the nation and has expanded its operations across the Southwest in recent years, indicating that In-n-Out is a stable, growing company.
+In conclusion, you cannot currently open an In-n-Out franchise, and In-n-Out ownership does not plan on franchising anytime soon.
+The company remains privately held and does not disclose financial information.
+This makes it difficult to estimate the costs associated with opening a franchise.
+Moreover, it complicates calculation of revenues and costs associated with the daily operations of an individual store.
+Nevertheless, the company remains one of the highest-rated burger brands in the nation and has recently expanded its operations.
+This indicates that In-n-Out is a stable, growing company.